|2018 Granting Cycle, Calendar|

 When submitting your application materials via the Highatil.com link above:

 - under "Full Name" write the name of the artist or company that is submitting the grant application

-- under "Subject" write the name of the project for which you are submitting, followed by video submission.
-Example: Goldilocks in Love, Video Submission
+- under "Subject" write the name of the project for which you are submitting

-- under "Message" write the name of the artist or company that is submitting the grant application, which category you have been invited to submit under (Project, Seed or Family), and any other notes that may be necessary.
+- under "Message" write the name of the artist or company that is submitting the grant application, which category you have been invited to submit under (Production, Workshop or Family), and any other notes that may be necessary.

-Please do not send materials by Federal Express, certified mail, or any other means requiring a signature.
-An email will be sent to you acknowledging the receipt of your letter of intent or full application within one week of its arrival.
+An email will be sent to you acknowledging the receipt of your full application within one week of its receipt.

 Presenter's Grants - invitation only